 - CSE 115 is the introductory course for all computer science and computer engineering majors.
 CSE 115 does not require students to have previous programming experience.
 The prerequisite is: Pre-calculus (MTH 115 or ULC 148) or appropriate math placement test scores or Corequisite: Calculus 1 (MTH 121 or MTH 131 or MTH 141).
-In particular:

 Students pursuing a BS in computer science or computer engineering must take MTH 141/142.
 Students pursuing a BA in computer science must take: